 1 *p<0.05; **p<0.01; ***p<0.001

-Source: Authors’ own analysis of the European Social Survey
+Source: Authors’ own analysis of the European Social Survey.

 Note: Higher scores on left-right scale indicate placement on the right of centre.
 ‘Main activity’, ‘Educational attainment’ and ‘ESS round’ omitted (see Annex 1 for full table).
 Abbreviations: OR = Odds Ratio, SE = Standard Error.

 Those who were not born in Ireland are significantly less likely to support redistribution compared to those born in Ireland.
-This is a pattern found in other European countries by Gonnot and Polito (2023), who suggests that this could be explained by experiences with discrimination and lower access to social benefits.
+This is a pattern found in other European countries by Gonnot and lo Polito (2023), who suggest that this could be explained by experiences with discrimination and lower access to social benefits.
 As discussed earlier in this chapter, both female respondents and those who place themselves on the left of the left-right scale are more likely to support income redistribution, even when controlling for other factors such as age and social class.
-Although the coefficient for female respondents is not significant in the model for ‘strong agreement’.
+Although, the coefficient for female respondents is not significant in the model for ‘strong agreement’.

-Overall, the examination of individual factors associated with support for income redistribution in Ireland goes in the same direction of the literature pointing out the role of material interests (financial situation) and perspectives of upward mobility (social class) Bonnet et al. (2024).
+Overall, the examination of individual factors associated with support for income redistribution in Ireland goes in the same direction of the literature pointing out the role of material interests (financial situation) and perspectives of upward mobility (social class) (Bonnet et al., 2024).
 Some studies also point out to the relevance of interpersonal trust as a predictor of support for redistribution.
-However, the ESS variable on interpersonal trust is not statistically significant when included in this model (see Appendix 1).
+However, the ESS variable on interpersonal trust is not statistically significant when included in this model (see Annex 1).

 CHAPTER 3

 WHAT DO PEOPLE THINK ABOUT WELFARE AND TAX POLICIES?

-This chapter moves from general support for redistribution to consider individuals perceptions of fairness and their support for specific policies.
+This chapter moves from general support for redistribution to consider individuals’ perceptions of fairness and their support for specific policies.
 Is the general public more or less favourable of policies directed at specific groups?
 Is there evidence of a hierarchy of recipients?
 It also considers beliefs about the causes of inequality and how such beliefs relate to attitudes towards redistribution.

-The data analysed in this chapter draws on a special module from the European Social Survey on welfare attitudes that was fielded in 2009 (Round 4) and repeated in 2016 (Round 8) (see Meuleman et al. (2018) for more on this module).
+The data analysed in this chapter draws on a special module from the European Social Survey (ESS) on welfare attitudes that was fielded in 2009 (Round 4) and repeated in 2016 (Round 8) (see Meuleman et al., 2018 for more on this module).
 These rounds of data collection contain additional questions on beliefs about welfare, social benefits and their beneficiaries.

-3.1 Meritocratic differences are acceptable for younger and respondents who position themselves more to the right of the ideological scale
+3.1 Meritocratic differences are acceptable for younger respondents and those who position themselves more to the right of the ideological scale

 As discussed in the previous chapter, a few socio-demographic characteristics such as age and social class may influence people’s views on redistribution.
 The connection between these two factors, social position and redistributive preferences, tend to be explained by self-interest, meaning that people may support redistribution if they believe that it would improve their own material conditions and lives.
-However, a large body of research shows that other factors related to peoples’ views on fairness are also relevant to understand overall support to welfare policies (Cavaillé 2025).
+However, a large body of research shows that other factors related to people’s views on fairness are also relevant to understand overall support to welfare policies (Cavaillé, 2025).

 In the 2016 ESS, respondents were asked to what extent they agree with the statement that ‘Large differences in people’s incomes are acceptable to properly reward differences in talents and efforts’.
-The majority of participants in Ireland (58%) either “agree” or “agree strongly” with the statement.
+The majority of participants in Ireland (58%) either ‘agree’ or ‘agree strongly’ with the statement.

-A multivariate analysis with the same explanatory variables from the model of the Table 2.1 suggests that gender and class are not statistically significant predictors of agreement that large differences in incomes are acceptable.
+A multivariate analysis with the same explanatory variables from the model of Table 2.1 suggests that gender and class are not statistically significant predictors of agreement that large differences in incomes are acceptable.
 However, older respondents and those who identify more with the political right tend to agree more with this statement.